 Again, this is just a dead easy place to stash cash and earn interest without having to think about the mechanics too much.

-This is very different from the other platforms I use, because you actually pick individual loans to invest in.
+Lendy lets you pick individual loans to invest in, all of which are secured against property.
 The interest rate offered on loans is between 8% and 12%.

-If you trust the platform and you're willing to invest in every loan, it's not that much extra effort to invest because you can “auto-bid” and commit a certain amount to every loan that launches.
+If you trust the platform and you're willing to invest in every loan, you can “auto-bid” and commit a certain amount to every loan that launches.
 You can also choose (if you want) to only transfer the funds once your participation has been confirmed, so you don't have cash sitting around waiting to be used.

 At the moment, I don't recommend investing with Lendy.
 A large proportion of their loan book is in default and while they may manage to wind up the troublesome loans without major losses, I don't think it's sensible to get involved before seeing how the current situation pans out.